Shanty34/Shanty34/README.md

 - 🎓 Currently pursuing a Bachelor's degree in Computer Science & Engineering.
 - 💻 Proficient in Python and always excited to learn more.
 - 🧠 Enthusiastic about Data Structures & Algorithms and their practical applications.
-- 🌐 Love exploring the world of web development.
 - 📚 Constantly learning and improving my coding skills.

 ## Projects